pik3d/19en/README.md

 the stack in the "frame by frame" mode, like a video clip.
 During playback of the video clip, you can stop it and change the viewing angles, colors, lighting and etc.

-The surface can be displayed in two ways: "Smooth" and "bar-View" - a set of vertical bars.
+The surface can be displayed in two ways: "Smooth" and "bar-View"- a set of vertical bars.
 You can switch the view by pressing &lt;F4> at any time.

-Command: __b3d__ -"Body-3D" support 3D-display of bodies defined by
+Command: __b3d__ -"Body-3D" supports 3D-display of bodies defined by
 quadrilateral faces (up to 10,000 faces).
 You can control Opacity of body/surface.
 2D/3D - Points| Lines| Body can be added to the 3D-scene in __s3d__ and __b3d__.